pipe-cd/pipecd/docs/content/en/docs/user-guide/command-line-tool.md

       --app-kind string           The kind of application.
 (KUBERNETES|TERRAFORM|LAMBDA|CLOUDRUN) --app-name string           The application name.
       --cloud-provider string     The cloud provider name.
 One of the registered providers in the piped configuration.
-      --config-file-name string   The configuration file name (default "app.pipecd.yaml") --description string        The description of the application.
-      --env-id string             The ID of environment where this application should belong to.
+      --config-file-name string   The configuration file name.
+Default is .pipe.yaml (default ".pipe.yaml") --env-id string             The ID of environment where this application should belong to.
   -h, --help                      help for add
-      --piped-id string           The ID of piped that should handle this application.
+      --piped-id string           The ID of piped that should handle this applicaiton.
       --repo-id string            The repository ID.
 One the registered repositories in the piped configuration.

 Global Flags: